- The best place to start is the official Kootenay Rockies Tourism website. It’s all there! Trip ideas, maps, advice, etc.

 - British Columbia’s official guide to the skiers’ heaven, known as The Powder Highway.

 - British Columbia’s official guide to the Natural Hot Springs.

-- A great Canadian travel blog and information site: ehCanada Travel and Adventure Guide.
+- A great resource for accommodations and adventure: ehCanada Travel and Adventure Guide.

-- The International Selkirk Loop is a 280-mile-long (450 km) scenic byway which encircles the Selkirk Mountain Range.
-Great for bike tours.
+- The International Selkirk Loop is a 280-mile-long (450 km) scenic which encircles the Selkirk Mountain Range.

 - Endless Adventures – Whitewater kayaking and rafting in the Slocan Valley (also kayak, paddle rentals & training in Crescent Valley).